JakeMoralez/FlectoneWeb/pulse/en/docs/integration/discord/index.md

 :::

-::: tip IF YOU WANT TO ADD ANOTHER MESSAGE:
+::: info IF YOU WANT TO ADD ANOTHER MESSAGE:
 1. Take the name from the "Message Types" list.
 2. Add it to `message-channel`.
 ```yaml